 30. The Barber Shop

-The Barber Shop is a gin bar, found by walking through the back of (you guessed it) a barber shop.
-Gin has become an increasingly popular choice from the spirits menu, and no one understands this more than The Barber Shop.
+The Barber Shop is a gin bar, found by walking through the back of (you guessed it) a barbershop.
+This Sydney bar has become an increasingly popular choice from the spirits menu, and no one understands this more than The Barber Shop.
 With a menu boasting 80+ bottles of gin, you’ll be spoilt for choice.
 Wash down one of their cheeseboards with a cool, refreshing G&T.

 Address: 89 York Street, Sydney NSW 2000